 3b.
 In addition to step 3a or instead of step 3a, the LMF instigates location procedures with the UE – e.g. to obtain a location estimate or positioning measurements or to transfer location assistance data to the UE.

-4. The LMF provides a location service response to the AMF and includes any needed results – e.g. success or failure indication and, if requested and obtained, a location estimate for the UE.
+4a.
+Either: If step 1a, 1b or 1c occurred. the LMF provides a location service response to the AMF and includes any needed results – e.g. success or failure indication and, if requested and obtained, a location estimate for the UE.

+4b.
+Either: If step 1d occurred, the LMF send an Event Notify 5GC entity provides a location service response to the AMF and includes needed information – e.g. a location estimate for the UE

 5a.
 If step 1a was performed, the AMF returns a location service response to the 5GC entity in step 1a and includes any needed results – e.g. a location estimate for the UE.